The National Emergency Management Agency supports a number of valuable emergency management resources across the country.

 Crisis Appreciation and Strategic Planning Guidebook

-Given the increased complexity, intensity and frequency of disasters and crises in Australia, Emergency Management Australia has developed a repeatable strategic planning tool called Crisis Appreciation and Strategic Planning (CASP) Guidebook.
+Given the increased complexity, intensity and frequency of disasters and crises in Australia, Emergency Management Australia whilst part of the Department of Home Affairs developed a repeatable strategic planning tool called Crisis Appreciation and Strategic Planning (CASP) Guidebook.
 This guidebook was produced to make sense of complex issues related to crises and disasters using a national perspective.

 The CASP employs a structured, systematic methodology to analyse complex scenarios.
 CASP is a set of tools that allows timely integration of information from multiple sources and the exploration of how government, not-for-profit and private sector efforts can integrate to provide a unified response to a crisis.